stuart-knock/docs/UserGuide/UserGuide-UI_Connectivity.rst

 From this page you can access:

-  - an interactive display tool: the connectivity matrix editor and
+  - an interactive display tool on the `Control` right column and
-  - several Long Range Connectivity visualizations:
+  - several Long Range Connectivity visualizations on the left `View` column.

       - 3D Views

 	- Edges
 	- Nodes

       - 2D Projections

 	- Left
 	- Right
 	- Top

       - a (MPLH5) matrix plot